-->

 Athlete:

-an avid lifelong runner and a triathlete for over 15 years.
+an avid lifelong runner and a triathlete for over 20 years.
 Member of Kingston Road Runners, Kingston Multisport and Ontario Association of Triathletes.
 Enjoys wide variety of athletic activities and outdoor sports ranging from windsurfing to kayaking to adventure racing.
 Qualified for and ran Boston Marathon in 2005.

-1. Continuing Education Seminar for Health Care Professionals: ‘Cycle Positioning and the Treatment of Common Cycling Injuries’.
+Continuing Education Seminar for Health Care Professionals: 'Cycle Positioning and the Treatment of Common Cycling Injuries'.

-Why did I develop this seminar?
+Why did I develop this Seminar?

-Learn more about ‘Bike Fit Physio’ Professional Bike Fits
+Learn more about an Individual Bike Fit

 Bike Fit Physio coordinator is: